-- 28. "Wetchill" is the chilling effect of rain or perspiration on an outdoorsperson and his clothing.
-Which of the following does not contribute to wetchill? - a.
-Water conducts heat faster than air, and wet clothing also conducts heat faster than dry clothing - b.
-Het clothing causes vasodilation (increased blood flow) in the skin - c.
+- 27. "Hypothermia weather" is a term outdoorspeople use to describe weather which poses a great threat of hypothermia, particularly because its danger is often underestimated.
+It is: - a. temperatures below 0 degrees F. - b. temperatures below 0 degrees F with strong winds. - \hat{c} temperatures near 32 degrees F with wind and rain. - d. temperatures near 32 degrees C on a beach in the Bahamas. - 28.
+"Wetchill" is the chilling effect of rain or perspiration on an outdoorsperson and his clothing, Which of the following does not contribute to wetchill? - a.
+Water conducts heat faster than air, and wet clothing also conducts heat faster than dry clothing - (b.)
+Wet clothing causes vasodilation (increased blood flow) in the skin - c.
 It takes a lot more heat to warm up a piece of wet clothing than the same garment dry, because water has such a high heat capacity (meaning it takes a great amount of heat to warm up water just a little, compared with air or dry clothing) - d.
 Wetness causes increased evaporation heat losses - 29.
 The ASRC has been using the idea of THE THREE W's as an aid for teaching outdoorspeople the three important aspects of protection against hypothermia.
-The ASRC "three W's" are: - a. wool, wool, and wool. - b. windproof, waterproof, and wool (or other warm-when-wet) clothes. - c. warm, well-ventilated, and well-fitting clothing. - d.
+The ASRC "three W's" are: - a. wool, wool, and wool. - (b.) windproof, waterproof, and wool (or other warm-when-wet) clothes. - c. warm, well-ventilated, and well-fitting clothing. - d.
 Wein, Weib, Gesang (wine, women, and song). - 30.
-If you are on a winter hike with wind but no rain or snow, your best choice of an outer garment would be: - a. a breathable (water-vapor permeable, such as ventile cotton, non-coated nylon, or 60/40 cloth) parks or windshirt. - b. a waterproof (urethane-coated) parks or cagoule. - c. a knit wool sweater. - d. a kilt and sporran. - 31.
-If you are on a winter hike with wind and rain, your best choice for outerwear (among the given choices) would be: - a. a breathable (water-vapor permeable, such as ventile cotton, non-coated nylon, or 60/40 cloth) parks or windshirt. - b. a waterproof (urethane coated) parks or cagoule. - c. a knit wool sweater. - d. a full wetsuit and SCUBA tanks. - 32.
-Ventilation, "dressing cool" (so that one is slightly chilly, rather than warm), and stopping often to take off or put on a layer of clothes, are all essential parts of good winter hiking technique.
-Which of the following is the most important reason to avoid overheating in the winter? - a, to avoid heat exhaustion and heat cramps - b. to avoid wet clothes - c. to avoid heatstroke - d. to avoid eclampsia - 33.
-For cold-weather mountain rescue purposes, the wicking of water by cotton clothes is: - a. bad because if one part of a cotton garment is exposed to rain, the entire garment becomes wet. - b. good because it helps keep the skin dry. - c. irrelevant.
-This is a stupid question.
+If you are on a winter hike with wind but no rain or snow, your best choice of an outer garment would be: - a) a breathable (water-vapor permeable, such as ventile cotton, non-coated nylon, or 60/40 cloth) parka or windshirt. - b. a waterproof (urethane-coated) parka or cagoule. - c. a knit wool sweater. - d. a kilt and sporran. - 31.
+If you are on a winter hike with wind and rain, your best choice for outerwear (among the given choices) would be: - a breathable (water-vapor permeable, such as ventile cotton, non-coated nylon, or 60/40 cloth) parka or windshirt. - (b) a waterproof (urethane coated) parka or cagoule. - C. a knit wool sweater. - d. a full wetsuit and SCUBA tanks.

-- 34. Wool and certain synthetics (e.g. polypropylene) retain a fair amount of their insulating value when wet.
-On the other hand, cotton and down are almost useless as insulation when wet.
+- 32. Ventilation, "dressing cool" (so that one is slightly chilly, rather than warm), and stopping often to take off or put on a layer of clothes, are all essential parts of good winter hiking technique.
+Which of the following is the most important reason to avoid overheating in the winter? - a. to avoid heat exhaustion and heat cramps - (b) to avoid wet clothes - c. to avoid heatstroke - d. to avoid eclampsia - 33.
+For cold-weather mountain rescue purposes, the wicking of water by cotton clothes is: - (a) bad because if one part of a cotton garment is exposed to rain, the entire garment becomes wet. - b. good because it helps keep the skin dry. - c. irrelevant.
+This is a stupid question. - 34.
+Wool and certain synthetics (e.g. polypropylene) retain a fair amount of their insulating value when wet.
+On the other hand, cotton and down are almost useless as insulation when wet. - a) true D. false

-- a. true

-- b. false